mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Pay-as-you-go pricing model

 ### Reserved instances
+Reserved Instances provide you with significant savings compared to On-Demand Instance pricing.
+Optimal for projects with predictable, consistent daily usage over an extended period.
 - Standard Reserved Instance
 - Convertible Reserved Instance
+- Do not focus on the license compatibility and physical server allocation that Dedicated Hosts offer, which is essential for using existing licenses

 ### EC2 Instance saving plans